rra/kstart/README.md

 authentication when running a specific command and when aklog is being run.

+When using the Linux kafs module, the correct way to isolate kafs credentials is to create a new session keyring rather than a new PAG.
+This requires the libkeyutils library.  `configure` will attempt to discover that library automatically and link with it by default.
+Pass the `--with-libkeyutils`, `--with-libkeyutils-include`, or `--with-libkeyutils-lib` options to `configure` to specify a different path to that library, or set the `LIBKEYUTILS_*` environment variables.

 Normally, configure will use `krb5-config` to determine the flags to use to compile with your Kerberos libraries.
 To specify a particular `krb5-config` script to use, either set the `PATH_KRB5_CONFIG` environment